Board of Directors

-Our Directors bring a wealth of business and industry experience, having worked for companies such as Amersham, Deloitte, Citigroup and Promethera Biosciences.
-They are dedicated to maximising the clinical and commercial potential of our unique ECM scaffold technology.
+Our Directors bring a wealth of business, financial and industry experience, having worked for institutions such as Amersham, Citigroup, Deloitte, Dompe Farmaceutici, EQT, LSP, Sanofi-Aventis and SmithKline Beecham as well as managing and owning some of the largest Hedge Funds globally.
+They are committed to support the short- and long-term value creation at Engitix by maximising the clinical and commercial potential of our therapeutics pipeline.

 Eduardo was appointed as Chairman of the Board in November 2020.